ize-302/docker-drupal-postgres-setup/README.md

 #### final

-Run the following commands to exit process and gracefully shutdown and remove running services
+Run the following commands to exit process and gracefully shutdown and remove volumes

 ```bash
 ctrl + c